Closing in on critical net-baryon fluctuations at LHC energies: cumulants up to third order in Pb$-$Pb collisions: Experimental setup and data analysis

 Protons are identified by their \dEdx in the TPC and its known momentum dependence.
 To overcome the misidentification problem caused by overlapping \dEdx distributions for different particles, for instance at the crossings of kaons (K) and protons (p) or pions ($\pi$) and protons, a novel experimental technique, the Identity Method (IM)~\cite{Gazdzicki:2011xz,Rustamov:2012bx,Arslandok:2018pcu} was used.
 With this method, weights, which are obtained from the fits of \dEdx distributions, are assigned to each track reflecting the probability of a particle having a specific identity.
 Thereby all tracks can be kept without applying any selection on the PID variable and no second detector needs to be employed to identify the (anti)protons.
 In the present analysis, particles in the momentum range 0.6--2.0~GeV/\textit{c} were retained.
 With particle identification based solely on the \dEdx measurements in the TPC, the efficiencies are independent of momentum in the selected range, and as high as about 91\% for protons and about 83\% for antiprotons.
 The difference of 8\% is due to the absorption of antiprotons in the detector material.
 Both proton and antiproton detection efficiencies are nearly independent of collision centrality and are uniform within the kinematic acceptance used in this analysis.
 The cumulants of the net-proton distribution are reconstructed using the IM as well.
 Further details on the application of the IM to ALICE data are discussed in Ref.~\cite{ ALICE:2017jsh}.
 In Ref.~\cite{ ALICE:2019nbs}, the method used here was applied to the analysis of second-order cumulants of net protons in Pb--Pb collisions at $\snn = 2.76$~TeV.
 The current analysis closely follows what is described there.
-The efficiency correction for the cumulants is performed by using proton and antiproton efficiencies in analytic formulas derived in Refs.~\cite{Bzdak:2012ab, Bzdak:2013pha, Nonaka:2017kko} assuming efficiency losses governed by the binomial statistics (binomial efficiency loss).
-In order to ensure that this assumption is fulfilled, the ALICE detector response~\cite{ALICE:2014sbx} was studied in detail with a full MC simulation using the HIJING event generator and the GEANT4~\cite{GEANT4:2002zbu} transport software.
-The response of the TPC detector for the kinematic range used in this analysis is illustrated in the left panel of \figref{fig:2D_det_response} as a correlation between the reconstructed ($N_{\rm p}^{\rm rec}$) and the generated ($N_{\rm p}^{\rm gen}$) number of protons, where the reconstructed protons are those detected in the active area of the detector, as well as satisfying the event and track quality criteria.
-The event and track selection plays a significant role in the shape of the TPC detector response.
-For example, as discussed above, they can reduce the contributions from track splitting, which causes correlated \dEdx measurements, and thus a deviation from a binomial detector response.